ksnt/Bootstrap-and-Deltamethod/README.md

 # Sampling library - Bootstrap and Deltamethod
 Bootstrap method and Delta method impletation in Python (Some method would be added)

+# How to use

+NOW I AM WRITING DOCUMENTATION

 # How to install this library

 ## Ubuntu